cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/docker.rst

 from `Docker.com <https://docker.com>`__, and verify that the Docker environment is working and has started correctly.

 #.
-If you are not running on Linux, you will need to create and start the Docker Virtual Machine (VM) before you
+If you are not running on Linux, you will need to create and start a Docker Virtual Machine (VM) before you
    can use containers.
 For example:

    .. tabbed-parsed-literal::